FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/unit_format.md

 # Unit Format

-Cost and utilization data frequently capture data measured in units related to data size, count, time, and other dimensions used to measure consumption.
+Cost and utilization data frequently captures data measured in units related to data size, count, time, and other dimensions.
 The Unit Format attribute provides a standard for expressing units of measure in columns appearing in billing data.

-All columns defined in FOCUS that refer to units MUST follow the requirements listed below.
+All columns defined in FOCUS specifying Unit Format as a value format MUST follow the requirements listed below.

 ## Attribute ID